-Why use an Interim HR Professional?
+Why use an interim HR Professional?

-Why use an Interim HR Professional and what is the benefit to your business?
+Why use an interim HR Professional and what is the benefit to your business?

 Simply put, interim HR is the use of HR experts on a temporary/short-term basis.
-However, the term interim HR in the truest sense relates to a group of individuals that are proven, experts in their field (Human Resources) and are typically engaged by organisations to solve critical business challenges.
+However, the term interim HR in the truest sense relates to a group of individuals who are proven, experts in their field (Human Resources) and are typically engaged by organisations to solve critical business challenges.
 They bring niche skill sets, expertise and leadership capabilities required to drive forward change.

 We do still see the word interim used by some who are considering short-term opportunities whilst looking for their next permanent role.
-However, the term interim is typically aligned to individuals that are committed to an interim career and have often made a conscious choice to operate their career in this way.
+However, the term interim is typically aligned to individuals who are committed to an interim career and have often made a conscious choice to operate their career in this way.

-From our experience, we know that Interim HR professionals are often proven, have spent time in the client’s seat, giving them a deep understanding of the typical requirements and deliverables of a project.
+From our experience, we know that Interim HR professionals are often proven, to have spent time in the client’s seat, giving them a deep understanding of the typical requirements and deliverables of a project.
 Many individuals who choose to consciously operate as an interim may have reached their permanent career goal or instead, want variety (organisations, projects, sectors) without getting involved in the politics of an organisation or the cyclical activities you see in HR for example.

 Why hire an Interim HR Professional?